-- 3.1 The governing body is committed to good practice and high standards, and wants to be supportive of employees. - 3.2 The governing body recognise that the decision to report a concern can be a difficult one to make.
+The governing body is committed to good practice and high standards, and wants to be supportive of employees.

+The governing body recognises that the decision to report a concern can be a difficult one to make.
 If you believe what you are saying is true, you should have nothing to fear because you will be doing your duty to your employer and those for whom you are providing a service.

-- 3.3 The governing body will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern in good faith. - 3.4 Any investigation into allegations of potential malpractice will not influence, or be influenced by, disciplinary or redundancy procedures that already affect you.
+The governing body will not tolerate any harassment or victimisation (including informal pressures) and will take appropriate action to protect you when you raise a concern with a reasonable belief and in the public interest.

+Any investigation into allegations of potential malpractice will not influence, or be influenced by, disciplinary or redundancy procedures that already affect you.